CATALYST-project/catalyst-project.github.io/README.md

-# catalyst-project.github.io
-Landing page for CATALYST
+Landing page for CATALYST at catalyst-project.github.io